 6. Throne of Glass

 Throne of Glass is an epic fantasy romance, dystopian, and mystery series for young adults.
-The series is quintessential YA fantasy which is so fun.
+The series is quintessential YA fantasy, which is so fun.
 The first book follows Celaena, who is an assassin.
 She is put into a harsh jail where she is left there to die because of her crimes.
-One day she’s pulled from her jail duty tasks and thrown into a room with the prince and the captain of the guard.
+One day, she’s pulled from her jail duty tasks and thrown into a room with the prince and the captain of the guard.

-One day the kind hosts a competition to find the King’s champion.
+One day, the king hosts a competition to find the King’s champion.
 So Celaena competes in the games esque to be the champion.
 There is fantasy and romance, which are so exciting.
 We are growing with Sarah J. Mass throughout the series.
 The audiobooks are fantastic to listen to at any moment, especially at night.
 I want to reread this so that I can continue on the series.
 I recommend this if you’re a beginner or new to fantasy romance.

 Author: Sarah J. Maas